 1. Panel contribution at the July 5, 2019 conference “The Taste of War: Values and Meanings of Food in WWII Italy and France” held at the School of Advanced Studies, University of London, U.K

 2. Contribution at the July 10, 2019 panel organized to commemorate the 76th anniversary of the Allied Landing in Licata itself.
 See article and photo.

-The current phase (AY 2019-20) entails the creation of a mosaic of excerpts from the materials gathered so far
+The ongoing work (AY 2019-20 and AY 202-21) entails the creation of a mosaic of excerpts from the materials gathered so far

 A brilliant early work by Sciascia, the novella is a study of family, regional and international relations with the U.S. that ultimately condemns boastful American largesse – embodied by “The American Aunt” – as much as the boastful austerity imposed by the Fascist regime.